 This course provides students with knowledge about the types of disabilities and the behavioral and instructional supports used for working with special needs students.
 Common terms and acronyms of the special education process are also identified.
-Learning outcomes are based on the National Paraprofessional Standards Levels One, Two and Three and include information on the important role paraprofessionals have in supporting school success.
+Learning outcomes are based on the National Paraeducator Standards Levels One, Two and Three and include information on the important role paraprofessionals/paraeducators have in supporting school success.
 Students will be provided with numerous modes of learning, including lecture, group discussion, application activities and classroom observations to assist them in learning and demonstrating the content of the Exceptional Learners course.
+(3 credits)

 - ENG 101: English Composition 1